Pictorial and apictorial polygonal jigsaw puzzles from arbitrary number of crossing cuts: Conclusions and future work

 \section{Conclusions and future work}

-We introduced a new type of jigsaw puzzle, analyzed its properties and the inherent challenges in solving them once pieces are perturbed with noise.
-To cope with such difficulties and keep the problem tractable, we abstracted it as a multi-body spring-mass dynamical system method endowed with hierarchical loop constraints and merging process of layered puzzle loops.
-Results exhibit excellent solving power but also suggest that future work should utilize pictorial data on the pieces to drastically reduce the number of potential mates per edge and turn the problem more tractable and thus truly suited for real-life applications
+We introduced a new jigsaw puzzle model and analyzed its properties and the inherent challenges in solving them once pieces are perturbed with noise.
+To cope with such difficulties and keep the problem tractable, we abstracted it as a multi-body spring-mass dynamical system method endowed with hierarchical loop constraints and a merging process of layered puzzle loops.
+Results exhibit excellent solving power but also suggest that future work should utilize pictorial data on the pieces much more strongly to drastically reduce the number of potential mates per edge and turn the problem more tractable and thus truly suited for real-life applications.
+This work also introduces a new class of puzzle generation models that are partially constrained, well formulated, and have enough expressive power to allow more real-life applications while being subjected to more rigorous analysis.
+We hope this type of thinking about ``restricted modeled puzzles'' can expand puzzle-solving literature to new directions, where future work should also address even more general (but formal) generation processes and noise models, as well as how to handle missing pieces in all these cases.